andrewnaeve/Full-Stack-Docker/README.md

 ## Node

-Node's Cluster module spins up one server for every CPU core on the host machine, for increased load handling and concurrent performance.
+Node's Cluster module spins up one Hapi server for every CPU core on the host machine, for increased performance and load handling.

 ## API

-Start writing GraphQL queries and mutations, and you can access them on port ```https://localhost:8000/graphql``` Graphiql, a special self documentation tool for viewing your data, is located on ```https://localhost:8000/graphiql```
+Start writing GraphQL queries and mutations, and you can access them on port `https://localhost:8000/graphql` Graphiql, a special self documentation tool for viewing your data, is located on `https://localhost:8000/graphiql`

 ## GraphQL

 GraphQL scaffold includes a blank schema and folder structure, but will not run until you populate it.
-Included is a utilities file for importing GraphQL types.
-Instead of writing ```new GraphQLObjectType({foo: GraphQLString})``` you can write ```ObjectType({foo: StringType})``` reducing chance for typos.